Absence of Bose condensation on lattices with moat bands

-\Bigg)\,, \eea where the matrix structure is in A/B sublattice space and $\hat G= G_{\bf k} = \sum_{j=1,2,3} e^{i{\bf k}\cdot {\bf e}_j}$ with the three lattice vectors ${\bf e}_j$ connecting a site of sublattice A with three nearest neighbors of sublattice B. Three unit vectors ${\bf e}_j$ form $120\,^{\circ}$ angles with each other, Fig.~\ref{fig-vectors}.
-The Hamiltonians of the form (\ref{H1}) are not limited, though, to the honeycomb lattice.
+\Bigg)\,, \eea where the matrix structure is in A/B sublattice space and $t_1$ and $t_2$ are nearest and next-nearest hopping, correspondingly.
+For the case of honeycomb lattice, Fig.~\ref{fig-vectors}, $\hat G= G_{\bf k} = \sum_{j=1,2,3} e^{i{\bf k}\cdot {\bf e}_j}$ with the three lattice vectors ${\bf e}_j$ connecting a site of sublattice A with three nearest neighbors of sublattice B. The Hamiltonians of the form (\ref{H1}) are not limited, though, to the honeycomb lattice.
 A generic oblique lattice with three distinct nearest and three distinct next-nearest hopping integrals is described by Eq.~(\ref{H1}), if {\em two} conditions are imposed on six hopping constants \cite{foot1} (variety of other lattices give rise to Hamiltonians of the form (\ref{H1})).

 The two energy bands of the Hamiltonian (\ref{H1}) are given by $E_{\bf k}^{(\mp)} =\mp |t_1| |G_{\bf k}| + t_2 |G_{\bf k}|^2 $.
-The lowest energy band $E_{\bf k}^{(-)}$ exhibits a degenerate (flat) minimum along the contour ${\cal C}$ in the reciprocal space given by $|G_{\bf k}|=|t_1|/2 t_2$.
+The lowest energy band $E_{\bf k}^{(-)}$ exhibits a degenerate minimum along the contour ${\cal M}$ -- the moat, in the reciprocal space given by $|G_{\bf k}|=|t_1|/2 t_2$.
 For the honeycomb lattice this condition\cite{foot2} is satisfied for $t_2>|t_1|/6$, Fig.~\ref{fig-bands}.
-A similar dispersion relation appears in the context of particles with isotropic Rashba spin-orbit coupling \cite{we,Rashba,mishch,ian,gs,berg}.
+A similar dispersion relation appears in the context of particles with isotropic Rashba spin-orbit coupling \cite{we,Rashba,mishch,ian,brandon,gs,berg}.